-The deadline to submit an application was January 31st at 11:59 p.m.
-Pacific Standard Time (PST).
+The SIP 2021 Call for Applications is now closed and is no longer accepting applications.
+The deadline to submit an application was on October 6, 2021, at 11:59 p.m.
+Pacific Time (PT).

 Public Safety Canada's National Crime Prevention Strategy (NCPS) provides funding to strategically selected projects that contribute to preventing and reducing crime in Canada and to increasing knowledge about what works in crime prevention.
 In order to achieve its goals, the NCPS identifies specific priorities for project funding.